-Kids are explorers, and you might never know what to expect from their every day’s journeys outside.
-Some of them might end in poisoning if your garden is full of exotic or unknown plants.
-Actually, there are some you might have in your home and not even consider as poisonous.
+Kids are explorers, and you might never know what to expect from their everyday journeys outside.
+Some might end in poisoning if your garden is full of exotic or unknown plants.
+You might have some in your home, and they are not even considered poisonous.
 So to start with, make sure your yards are pet and kids friendly regarding the plants you are growing.
-Second of all, you should teach your children to never put any plants, berries, or flowers in their mouths without asking you or any other adult.
-Especially if they are too little to know the difference between a strawberry and eglantine berry.
+Second, you should teach your children to never put any plants, berries, or flowers in their mouths without asking you or any other adult, especially if they are too little to know the difference between a strawberry and an eglantine berry.

-If you have any doubts about your plants and whether they are toxic or not – it would be the best option if you remove them and replace it with well knowns.
-To make sure you are right, you can always ask a professional gardener for a second opinion.
-Just don’t play with a fate – poisoning can sometimes end in death.
-In case your children have swollen anything suspicious, don’t wait and always call the ambulance.
+If you have any doubts about your plants and whether they are toxic or not – it would be the best option if you remove them and replace them with well-known ones.
+You can always ask a professional gardener for a second opinion to make sure you are right.
+Don’t play with a fate – poisoning can sometimes end in death.
+If your children have swollen anything suspicious, don’t wait and always call the ambulance.

 Don’t Forget Sunscreen and Bug Spray

 Spending time outside in good weather is fun!
 Yes, the sun is all we need…as long as we stay protected.
 It’s true, and vitamin D is essential for our immune system, especially after gloomy wintertime.
 Yet, kids’ skin is much more sensitive than adults.
-Just a few sunburns can not only be really painful but also increase the risk of skin cancer later in life.
+Just a few sunburns can be painful and increase the risk of skin cancer later in life.

 To reduce sun exposure, you should always make sure your child wears a hat or stays in the shade (especially during the midday hours).
 You should also check the UV index daily and apply sunscreen accordingly.
 You can choose products with an SPF between 15 and 50 and always follow label instructions.
-Specialists do not recommend to use sunscreen products on children younger than six months.
-Also, sunscreens with titanium dioxide or zinc oxide are safer than other products, and I would suggest you avoid vitamin A, oxybenzone and octinoxate ingredients.
-You should be aware that you can apply the sunscreen every 2 hours if the sun is intensive and cover all exposed skin.
+Specialists do not recommend using sunscreen products on children younger than six months.
+Also, sunscreens with titanium dioxide or zinc oxide are safer than other products, and I suggest you avoid vitamin A, oxybenzone, and octinoxate ingredients.
+You should be aware that you can apply sunscreen every 2 hours if the sun is intense and cover all exposed skin.

+Mosquitoes or ticks are the most common and dangerous insects that transmit diseases.
 Good weather usually also means a growing biting insects population.
-Mosquitoes or ticks are one of the most common and dangerous insects that transmit diseases.
 To prevent insect bites, use insect repellents.
-Make sure to carefully follow the label instructions and don’t forget to wash repellent-coated skin when your kid is back inside.
-In case you are using both, the sunscreen and the insect repellent at the same time, note that sunscreen usually needs to be reapplied more often than insect repellent.
-To be sure your kid comes back home healthy, you should conduct a tick check every single time upon returning inside.
+Follow the label instructions carefully, and don’t forget to wash repellent-coated skin when your kid is back inside.
+In case you are using both the sunscreen and the insect repellent simultaneously, note that sunscreen usually needs to be reapplied more often than insect repellent.
+To ensure your kid comes back home healthy, you should conduct a tick check every time upon returning inside.

 To minimize the risk of insect bites, you can also take some extra precaution steps.
 First of all, keep your kid’s playground area away from wooded areas and mow the grass regularly.
 Secondly, avoid any loose clothing.
-Ask your children tuck in the shirts into pants or pants into socks or do it by yourself for them.
-If your kid is still a stroller age, make sure to use a net over his/her head or body when leaving it outside.
+Ask your children to tuck in the shirts into pants or pants into socks or do it by yourself for them.
+If your kid is still a stroller age, use a net over their head or body when leaving it outside.

 Ready for Some Changes?

-Playing outside is an essential part of a child’s well being.
-It’s can also be a relief for you knowing your minor is safe in your yard.
-With putting just a little of thought in adjusting your property to be more kid-friendly, you can provide an excellent place for your kid-free time and development.
+Playing outside is an essential part of a child’s well-being.
+It can also be a relief to know your minor is safe in your yard.
+By putting just a little thought into adjusting your property to be more kid-friendly, you can provide an excellent place for your kid-free time and development.
 Remember, some injuries and accidents can be predictable and preventable.
-Combine my safety recommendations with your common sense (parents do have it), and you’ll be ready to enjoy watching your kid safely playing in your backyard.
+Combine my safety recommendations with your common sense (parents do have it), and you’ll be ready to enjoy watching your kids safely playing in your backyard.